Pylons/akhet/docs/model_examples.rst

 Reflected tables
 ================

-Reflected tables pose a dilemma because it depends on a live database connection in order to be initialized.
-But the engine may not be configured yet when the model is imported. ``pyramid_sqla`` does not address this issue directly.
-Pylons 1 models traditionally have an ``init_model(engine)`` function which performs any initialization that requires a live connection.
-Pyramid applications typically do not need this function because the Session, engines, and base are initialized in the ``pyramid_sqla`` library before the model is imported.
-But in the case of reflection, you may need an ``init_model`` function.
+Reflected tables pose a dilemma because they depend on a live database connection in order to be initialized.
+But the engine may not be configured yet when the model is imported.
+SQLAHelper does not address this issue directly.
+Pylons 1 models traditionally have a ``model.init_model(engine)`` function which performs any initialization that requires a live connection.

-When not using declarative, the ORM classes can be defined at module level in the model, but the table definitions and mappers will have to be set up inside the ``init_model`` function using a ``global`` statement to set the module globals.
+Pyramid applications typically do not need this function because the Session, engines, and base are initialized in the ``sqlahelper`` library before the model is imported.
+But in the case of reflection, you'll probably need an ``init_model`` function that sets global variables.
+You'll just have to remember to call the function before using anything in the model.

-When using declarative, we *think* the entire ORM class must be defined inside the function, again using a ``global`` statement to project the values into the module scope.
-That's unfortunate but we can't think of a way around it.
+If you're using SQLAlchemy's declarative syntax as in the examples above, we *think* you'd have to define the entire ORM class inside the function, and use a ``global`` statement to put the class into the module namespace.

-If you can, please tell us.
+If you're not using declarative, the ORM class can be defined at module level, but the table will have to be defined in the function with a ``global`` statement, and the mapper call will also have to be in the function.

 .. _Engine Configuration: http://www.sqlalchemy.org/docs/core/engines.html